Advancement Weekend: Cooking Merit Badge Class Requirements

 - Here's a link to the Cooking Merit Badge Worksheet.
 Scouts are REQUIRED to have the appropriate parts of the worksheet completed before the class.
 Scouts who arrive with the worksheets incomplete will not be able to complete the badge on this day.

 - On the day of the class, scouts should bring everything (food, spices, butter, oil, etc.) they’ll be cooking for their respective requirements, plus all materials (pots, pans, utensils, foil, etc.) that they’ll need to cook and serve their food.
-They should bring enough food to cook each required meal for two people.
+They should bring enough food to cook each required meal for one or two people.

 - If you don’t meet that deadline, you won’t be able to take the class.